estebanPalomares88/cypressTraining/README.md

-# cypressTraining
+# Cypress Training
--Testing framework using Cypress with JS
+- Testing framework using Cypress with JS
--E2E and API
+- E2E and API